brikis98/yevgeniy-brikman-homepage/_posts/2015-01-20-how-to-measure-anything.md

 date: "2015-01-20"
 ---

 As an engineer, this book makes me happy.
 A great discussion of how to break *any* problem down into quantifiable metrics, how to figure out which of those metrics is valuable, and how to measure them.
-The book is fairly actionable, there is a complementary website with lots of handy excel tools, and there are plenty of examples to help you along.
-The only downside is that this is largely a stats book in disguise, so some parts are fairly dry and a the difficulty level jumps around a little bit.
+The book is fairly actionable, there is a complementary website with lots of handy Excel tools, and there are plenty of examples to help you along.
+The only downside is that this is largely a stats book in disguise, so some parts are fairly dry and the difficulty level jumps around a little bit.
 If you make important decisions, especially in business, this book is for you.

 ## Quotes